 Moreover, high levels of magnesium can significantly decrease systolic blood pressure at rest and during recovery from exercise.
 Both for aerobic and resistance exercise.
 Additionally, magnesium supplements seem to decrease lactate production and help athletes jump higher!

-Moreover, supplement manufacturers claim that magnesium supplements can improve athletic performance because the lactate will be used for energy.
-Further scientific research is needed though.
+Moreover, supplement manufacturers claim that magnesium supplements can improve athletic performance because it helps lactate to be used for energy.
+Further scientific research is needed, though.

-Most noteworthy, young athletes should be extra careful about their daily magnesium intake, as magnesium deficiency can lead to weak bones.
+Most noteworthy, young athletes should be extra cautious about their daily magnesium intake, as magnesium deficiency can lead to weak bones.
 Magnesium is necessary for calcium absorption.

-How much magnesium should an athlete take daily?
+How much magnesium should an athlete take per day?

-Intense exercise increases magnesium losses.
+Athletes require higher doses of magnesium than the recommended daily intake.
+Strenuous exercise increases magnesium losses.
 It is estimated that exercise may increase magnesium requirements by 10-20%.
-Therefore, adult male athletes may need a daily magnesium dose up to 500 mg and female athletes up to 380 mg.
+Adult male athletes may need a daily magnesium dose of 500 mg, while female athletes a dose of 380 mg.
 Only in extreme conditions, athletes may need higher doses.

-Athletes who follow extreme diets for weight loss should be careful about their magnesium intake.
+Athletes who follow extreme diets for weight loss should be very cautious with their magnesium intake.
 They’re more vulnerable to magnesium deficiency!

 Above all, athletes should be properly hydrated.
-Hydration is vital for both exercise performance and magnesium status!
+Proper hydration is vital for both exercise performance and magnesium status!

 Do athletes need magnesium supplements?

-Athletes with magnesium deficiency may benefit from magnesium supplements.
+Athletes with magnesium deficiency may benefit from taking magnesium supplements.
 On the contrary, athletes with high levels of magnesium won’t benefit from taking extra magnesium from supplements.
-Higher doses won’t enhance physical performance.
+Higher dosages won’t enhance physical performance.

-If you need magnesium, you better prefer chelated supplements.
+Athletes who need extra magnesium should prefer chelated supplements.
 They’re more easily absorbed by the body.

-Common signs of magnesium deficiency are loss of appetite, nausea, vomiting, fatigue, weakness, numbness, tingling, muscle contractions, cramps, seizures, and abnormal heart rhythms.
+Common symptoms of acute magnesium deficiency are loss of appetite, nausea, vomiting, fatigue, weakness, numbness, tingling, muscle contractions, cramps, seizures, and abnormal heart rhythms.

 Actually, there are many foods rich in magnesium.
 Athletes can get adequate amounts of magnesium from their diet.
-Seeds and nuts are among the best dietary sources!
+Seeds, nuts, and beans are the best dietary sources of magnesium!

 |sesame seeds||346||wheat bread||41|